nhoening/fjd/README.rst

     [params]
     param1: value0

-  I'll talk about the details of these job files below and there is a full example as well.
+  I'll talk about the details of these job files below and I'll also go through two full examples.

 * Then, start a dispatcher::